 This committee considers the Trust's performance against clinical and corporate governance requirements, receiving updates from the Trust's clinical operational units, on risk management issues, infection control, clinical audit results, reports from the clinical management board, details on complaints and other related items.
 Mrs Milne chaired the committee for 2004/05 with non-executive members being Mr Clubbe as deputy chairman up to 24 March and Miss Emmett.
-The Chief Executive, Medical Director, Director of Nursing, Director of Finance and Director of Human Resources are all members of the committee.
-Other senior managers of the Trust are also in attendance.
-Mr Hindle is chairing this committee for 2005/06 with Dr Raper and Ms Grey as a non-executive members.
+The Chief Executive, Medical Director, Director of Nursing, Director of Finance and Director of Human Resources are all members of the committee for 2005/06 with Dr Raper and Ms Grey as a non-executive members.